ghalestrilo/ornette/README.md

 ./start.sh <module_name> <checkpoint_name>
 ```

 Modules are listed on the `modules` folder, and their checkpoints can be found on the `.ornette.yml` file.
+Most of the models were developed by [Magenta Research](https://github.com/magenta/magenta/tree/master/magenta/models).
 These are the currently implemented modules, with their checkpoint options listed as subitems:

 - melody_rnn
   - basic_rnn